bumatic/manifold-docs/contents/authors/writing.md

 #### Google Docs
 The process for applying structure to paragraphs in Google Documents is described here:
 *	Select the text you want to change.
-*	On the document's menu bar, click Format and then Paragraph styles.
+*	On the document’s menu bar, click Format and then Paragraph styles.
 *	Click a text style:
 	*	Normal text
 	*	Title
 	*	Subtitle
 	*	Heading 1-6
-*	Click Apply ‘text style.'
+*	Click `Apply text style`.

 *Note*.
 It is not possible to apply structure styles to characters in Google docs.